-Vedic philosophy personalizes everything as an “organism”.
-Thus, the cells in a body, bodies, societies, ecosystems, planets, the universe, and the entire creation are organisms.
+Vedic philosophy personalizes everything as an organism.
+Cells in a body, bodies, societies, ecosystems, planets, and the universe are organisms.
 A smaller organism exists as part of a bigger organism.
-The embedding of organisms within organisms creates a hierarchical structure in which the bigger organism controls the smaller organisms and the smaller organisms have a role or function within the larger organism.
+The embedding of organisms within organisms creates a hierarchical structure in which the bigger organism controls the smaller organisms and the smaller organisms have a role or function within the bigger organism.
 This type of thinking is anti-reductionist because it starts from the whole and then delves into the parts, rather than from the parts onto the whole.

-Shabda Research is not about speculating on the meaning of Vedic texts, or supplanting it with other ideas.
-The philosophy of consciousness is not up for speculation or modification.
+Shabda Research is not about speculating the meaning of Vedic texts, the traditional sense in which “research” is generally understood.
+The philosophy of the self is not up for speculation.
 It is already perfect and complete.
-It has to be realized by experience, and it has been taught in Vedic texts.
-To understand these texts, we might need to (a) analyze statements from diverse texts, (b) study the conclusions received from the tradition, (c) ensuring that the explanation covers all aspects of material and spiritual experience.
-This process is not “research” in the traditional sense.
-It is rather “scriptural study”.
+It has been given in Vedic texts.
+It can be learned from there and realized through experience.
+We may need to study various texts, and the conclusions received from the master-disciple tradition, to ensure that the explanation covers all aspects of material and spiritual experience.
+This is not “research”, as it is commonly understood.
+It is study and realization.

-This research can use observations, empirical data, rational arguments, contrasts to other models, and the pros and cons of various ideas.
-However, we are not researching the nature of truth — that is already present in the Vedic texts.
+The evidence against the current models can include ordinary observations, empirical data, formal theories, and the merits and demerits of current models.
+The evidence for the alternative must also include some or all of the above.
+However, we are not researching the nature of truth.
+That is already present in the Vedic texts.
 We are rather researching how to apply that truth to better understand and explain what we do not yet understand, and cannot understand, through reductionist models.

-There are thus two ways to use reason and experience.
-First, we can use reason and observation to discover the nature of the truth.
-Second, we can use reason and observation to verify the truth.
+We can use reason and observation to discover the nature of the truth.
+We can also use reason and observation to verify the truth.
 Conventional research is focused on the use of reason and observation for discovery, and Shabda Research is focused on using reason and observation to verify the truth given in the Vedic texts.